nourmh21/ing-sw-2024-mhadhbi-lu-jiang-lin-gottardo/README.md

 ```shell
 java -jar codex_naturalis_server.jar ip_address port_number
 ```
+Note:
+- ip_address is IPv4 of the party that runs server application
-Note: the party running the server application must verify the available port numbers themselves.
+- the party running the server application must verify the available port numbers themselves
 #### CLIENT
 The client app can be run one of following command: <br>
 TUI